jazzpeh/jazzpeh.github.io/_posts/2020-05-06-merge-sort.md

 ## Code algorithm

-Let's now look at how we implement it in code.
+Let's now look at how to implement it in code.

 ```py3
 import sys